 Too much draft may cause excessive temperatures in the stove.
-On the other hand, too little draft can cause backpuffing into the room and/or insufficient heat.
+On the other hand, too little draft can cause backpuffing into the room and/or the "plugging" of the chimney and catalytic burner.

 How do you know if your draft is excessively high or low?
-Symptoms of too much draft include an uncontrollable burn or a part of the stove or chimney connector glowing-red.
-Inadequate draft may is indicated by smoke leaking into the room through the stove or chimney connector joints.
+Symptoms of too much draft include an uncontrollable burn or a glowing-red part of the stove or chimney connector.
+A sign of inadequate draft is smoke leaking into the room through the stove or chimney connector joints.

 When first using the stove, keep a record of the results you achieve from different control settings.
-You will find that specific settings will give you a fixed amount of heat.
+You will find that specific control settings will give you a fixed amount of heat.
 It may take a week or two to determine the amount of heat and the length of burn you should expect from various control settings.